 Further study on WSD network capacity impact using computer simulation shows the importance of considering the number of active master WSDs in available channels when calculating the location specific WSD output power level.

 This document is organized in the following sections.
 Section 2 and Section 3 revisit the location specific WSD output power level calculation method in REPORT159 and its extended methods, respectively.
-In section 4, the WSD network capacity comparison based on computer simulation is conducted and compared.
-Section 5 concludes this analysis considering the number of active master WSDs of each available channel to specify the output power level of WSDs.

 Calculation method of location specific output power level of WSD in ECC REPORT 159

-Calculation method of location specific output power level of WSD as shown in equation (A.7.2-2) of ECC REPORT 159 is as follows:

-(11)

-where

-The definition of IM in ECC REPORT 159 is as follows:

-The term is a safety margin which can be judiciously set by the database to provide an additional margin of protection to DTT services.
-The value of this margin might, for example, be increased in response to a proliferation of WSDs and an increase in the potential for aggregate interference to DTT services

-However, ECC REPORT 159 did not describe how to define the IM value in detail, so this section defines the calculation method of IM.
-The following elements should be considered to determine the IM value for the WSD network capacity under the incumbent service protection.

-Fixed/Predetermined IM value setting based on the potential maximum number of interferes in each operational frequency in a given area at the same time which is defined as follows:

-(12)

-Flexible IM value setting based on the maximum number of active/actual interferes in each operational frequency in a given area at the same time which next section defines.

-Minimized IM value setting based on the intrinsic feature of each active interferer in each operational frequency of WSD in a given area at the same time which next section defines.
+[NOTE EBU: the ‘calculation method’ described is incorrect and should be deleted]

 Extended calculation methods

+[NOTE EBU: the material in this annex is covered in section 5.1.2.2 and could be reduced as proposed below]

 Flexible margin based calculation method of output power level

-Flexible margin calculation method is referred to the fixed margin calculation method as shown in equation (2), but the IM is assumed to be an adjustable value according to the number of active interferes in each available channel as follows:
+Flexible margin calculation method is referred to the fixed margin calculation, but the IM is assumed to be an adjustable value according to the number of active interferes in each available channel as follows:

 (13)